redhat-nfvpe/container-perf-tools/README.md

 The Dockerfile file under the root directory defines the all-in-one container.

-The all-in-one container is constructed in such a way that the tester has the flexiblity to customize a tool execution without rebuilding the container image.
+The all-in-one container is constructed in such a way that the tester has the flexibility to customize a tool execution without rebuilding the container image.

 For the all-in-one container, it's expected each tool will be located in its own directory with name cmd.sh.
 For example under directory cyclictest, the cmd.sh is the entrance for cyclictest.
 For testpmd there will be a directory testpmd with cmd.sh under that directory.
 The tool script should expect its arguments/options via environment variables.

 The run.sh under the repo root directory is the entrance for the container image.
 Once it is started, it will execute the